-Article 33 (6) of the Rules for participation provides for the application of upper funding limits to the lump-sums amounts.
-For simplification purposes, for funding schemes with research and technological development activities, participants opting for the use of lump-sums are deemed to be undertaking only research and technological activities in the project.
+Reimbursement rates shall apply to the lump-sums amounts.
+For simplification purposes, for funding schemes with research and technological development activities, participants opting for the use of lumpsums are deemed to be undertaking only research and technological activities in the project.

 For a legal entity established in an ICPC, if the lump sum option is chosen, the contribution in a project is based on the amounts in Table 1.
 These amounts must be multiplied by the total number of person-years for the project requested by the ICPC legal entity.
 When the person is not working full-time on the project, these amounts must be reduced to take into account the portion of his/her working time devoted to the project.
-The maximum EU/Euratom contribution is calculated by applying the upper funding limits in Table 2 to the resulting amount.
+The maximum FCH JU contribution is calculated by applying funding rates to the resulting amount.
 This amount is all inclusive, covering support towards both the direct and the indirect costs.
 In other words, the lump sum is deemed to cover all costs of a participant from an ICPC country, including not only the costs of personnel and travel, but also, among others, equipment, consumables, subcontracts and indirect costs.

-Example: SME from ICPC country (low-income) having chosen a lump-sum, in a 3-year collaborative project GA with 6 researchers working on the project full-time and 3 working part-time at 50%
+SME from ICPC country (low-income) having chosen a lump-sum, in a 3-year collaborative project GA with 6 researchers working on the project full-time and 3 working part-time at 50%.

-Total researcher-years for the project: 3 years x 7.5 researchers/year= 22.5

-Funding for the SME: 22.5 researcher/year x EUR 8,000 /year= EUR 180,000 x 0,75 (75% reimbursement rate for an SME in a collaborative project)= EUR 135,000

-Article 33 (6) of the Rules for participation provides for the application of upper funding limits to the lump-sums amounts.
-For simplification purposes, for funding schemes with research and technological development activities, participant's option for the use of lump-sums are deemed to be undertaking only research and technological activities in the project.
+Total researcher-years for the project: 3 years x 7.5 researchers/year= 22.5 Funding for the SME: 22.5 researcher/year x EUR 8,000 /year= EUR 180,000 x 0,60 $(60\%^{43}$ reimbursement rate for an SME in a collaborative project)= EUR 108,000 For simplification purposes, for funding schemes with research and technological development activities, participant's option for the use of lump-sums are deemed to be undertaking only research and technological activities in the project.